Paula-aj/MovieList/README.md

 # MovieList
 A place for people to keep track of the movies they watch.

-THIS PROJECT IS UNDER DEVELOPMENT
+THIS PROJECT IS IN PROGRESS AND IN ITS EARLY STAGES!

 Allows users to browse movies, create and manage movie lists, and organize movies into categories such as "watchlist", "watched", etc.